whichit/WhichitWebSDKIntegrationDemo/README.md

 Load Whichit data
 -----------------

-In order to display the correct data it is necessary to implement the member function **getBlockquote** in the class **JsObject**.
+In order to display the correct Whichit post it is necessary to pass to the **JsObject** class a valid HTML file containing a single line with a valid blockquote tag which contain the information to show to the user.
+The filename represent the third parameter of the **JsObject** constructor.
-This class represent the interface used by the JavaScript code to interact with the Java code.
-The function *getBlockquote* return then a blockquote HTMl tag which will be integrated inside the displayed page, this element represent the actual Whichit/Campain displayed to the user.
-To display the right Whichit post it is then necessary copy-paste the right blockquote in the constant string blockquote.

-    public class JsObject {
-    ...
-        private static final String blockquote = **BLOCKQUOTE TAG** ...
-        @JavascriptInterface
-        public String getBlockquote(){
-            return blockquote;
-        };
-    ...
+_Please note: The HTML file has to be located in the assets folder_.

 Handle events
 --------------------

 In order to finalize the initializzation of the HTML template and handle the relative events it a reference to an **JsObject** object is passed to the JavaScript environment, this is done by the function **addJavascriptInterface**.
 In order to initialize a **JsObject** it is necessary to pass a valid context and an instance of **EventsCallback** which contain a member function **onEvent** called by the JsObject when an event is catched by the underling JavaScript code.
 The HTML5 template send then on each event a JSON object representing the event and the relative event catched, from this method is the possible to manage all the events.
 In the example once the event is cateched the relative JSON is parsed and all the data are displayed on a TextBox.

     public class MainActivity extends AppCompatActivity {
     ...